 If your tyres are under-inflated, their rolling resistance increases.
 This means they need more energy or fuel to make them turn.
 Think about how difficult it is to ride your bicycle with under-inflated tyres.
 Tyres that are underinflated can reduce fuel efficiency by up to 4% - this is like adding another 8 cents per litre to your fuel costs.
+In battery electric vehicles, higher rolling resistance will likely affect your range.

 Your vehicle’s handling, cornering, acceleration, braking and wet grip are all impaired if your tyres aren’t inflated to the right pressure.
 If you have under-inflated tyres you’re more likely to have a dangerous blowout.